 Bladder infections in dogs are fairly common, but because dogs can’t tell you what they’re feeling, it can be a challenge to figure out what is happening with your furry friend.

-"Your dog will not complain or tell you if it burns to urinate," shares Dr. Lori Pasternak of Helping Hands Affordable Veterinary Surgery and Dental Care in Richmond, Virginia, who's been a practicing vet for the past 17 years.
-"You must rely on the dog's behavior.
-However, by the time you see these behavioral changes, the bladder infection may be quite severe."
+“Your dog will not complain or tell you if it burns to urinate,” shares veterinarian Dr. Lori Pasternak of Helping Hands Affordable Veterinary Surgery and Dental Care in Richmond, Virginia.
+“You must rely on the dog’s behavior.
+However, by the time you see these behavioral changes, the bladder infection may be quite severe.”

-Dr. Wendy McCulloch of Home Vets NYC, who's been practicing veterinary medicine for 11 years, agrees that symptoms of a dog bladder infection (also referred to as cystitis) and accompanying behaviors initially may be hard to identify.
+Veterinarian Dr. Wendy McCulloch of Home Vets NYC, agrees that symptoms of a dog bladder infection (also referred to as cystitis) and accompanying behaviors initially may be hard to identify.

 Some of the behaviors and symptoms to look for in your dog include: